The Kardashians: Audience viewership

 According to Hulu, The Kardashians premiere was the most-watched series premiere for the streaming service in its first three days in the United States, and was the most-watched Star Originals series on Disney+ and Star+ across global markets.
-According to Whip Media's TV Time, The Kardashians was the 10th most streamed original series across all platforms in the United States, during the week ending November 6, 2022, and the 9th during the week ending November 13, 2022.
+According to Whip Media's TV Time, The Kardashians was the tenth most streamed original series across all platforms in the United States during the week ending November 6, 2022, and the ninth during the week ending November 13, 2022.
+It was the eighth during the week of May 28, 2023, the ninth during the week of June 4, 2023, the seventh during the week of June 11, 2023, the tenth during the week of June 16, 2023, and the tenth during the week of November 12, 2023.

+In November 2023, during Disney's earnings call, CEO Bob Iger revealed that The Kardashians had become the most watched unscripted series in Hulu history.
+The fifth-season premiere in May 2024 became the most-watched unscripted premiere of 2024 on Hulu in the US, and on Disney+ and Star+ globally, with 3.9 million views across all three platforms in its first four days.
+It also marked the second-most-watched entertainment premiere on Disney-owned streaming platforms of 2024.
+Disney told Deadline Hollywood that streaming numbers for the first season "[had] tripled" following the fifth-season premiere whilst seasons two to four surged "between 99% to 187%" in viewership.

 Critical response

-According to the review aggregation website Rotten Tomatoes, the series' first season has a 33% approval rating based on 15 critics' reviews, with an average rating of 5.80/10.
+According to the review aggregation website Rotten Tomatoes, the series' first season has a 31% approval rating based on 16 critics' reviews, with an average rating of 5.80/10.
 The website's critics consensus reads: "While hardcore fans might enjoy catching up with The Kardashians, the lifestyles of this rich and famous family have lost their novelty."
 Metacritic assigned the series a weighted average score of 49 out of 100 based on 9 reviews, indicating "mixed or average reviews".